Taylor-CCB-Group/MDV/docs/extradocs/datasource.md

     data:[1,0,0,2,1,0] //(Uint8Array)
 ```

 ### datatype- mulitext
+A column that can hold multiple (or no values)
+* JavaScript Array(string) - each string should contain comma delimited values (or an empty string)

-uint16 each data item is stringLength portion of the array with each position being the index of the value's array.
+* SharedArrayBuffer(uint16) - each data item is stringLength portion of the array with each position being the index of the value's array.
 65535 represents no value

 ```
     [ "A,B,C", "B,A", "A,B", "D,E", "E,C,D" ]